 lundysushistory.weebly.com/uploads/8/6/9/1/8691769/gettingintothewar.pdf.
 Pacifica Radio/KPFA/UC Berkeley Library: Other Social Activist Movements & Activities Social Activism Sound Recording Project: Martin Luther Kind, "Why I Am Opposed to the War in Vietnam ," April 30, 1967, Riverside Church, New York.
 The sermon which I am preaching this morning in a sense is not the usual kind of sermon, but it is a sermon and an important subject, nevertheless, because the issue that I will be discussing today is one of the most controversial issues confronting our nation.

-I'm using as a subject from which to preach, "Why I Am Opposed to the War in Vietnam. " Now, let me make it clear in the beginning, that I see this war as an unjust, evil, and futile war. jaclynburr.weebly.com/uploads/1/8/7/0/18702776/lesson_plan_-_vietnam_songs.pdf. www.eastconn.org/tah/1112MM2_MyLaiMassacreRoundRobinLesson.pdf. www.museumca.org/wgolessons/pdf/lesson2/OMCA_WGO_lesson2_ABOUT-TET-OFFENSIVE.pdf. hooversocialscience.wikispaces.com/file/view/The+TET+Offensive.PDF. faculty.summitps.org/attachments/article/36/Gulf%20of%20Tonkin%20Resolution%20Lesson%20Plan.pdf.
+I'm using as a subject from which to preach, "Why I Am Opposed to the War in Vietnam. " Now, let me make it clear in the beginning, that I see this war as an unjust, evil, and futile war.
+I preach to you today on the war in Vietnam because my conscience leaves me with no other choice. jaclynburr.weebly.com/uploads/1/8/7/0/18702776/lesson_plan_-_vietnam_songs.pdf. www.eastconn.org/tah/1112MM2_MyLaiMassacreRoundRobinLesson.pdf. www.museumca.org/wgolessons/pdf/lesson2/OMCA_WGO_lesson2_ABOUT-TET-OFFENSIVE.pdf. hooversocialscience.wikispaces.com/file/view/The+TET+Offensive.PDF. faculty.summitps.org/attachments/article/36/Gulf%20of%20Tonkin%20Resolution%20Lesson%20Plan.pdf.
 02.03.05: Debating the Future of Indochina in 1945: Making Your Case.

 A strong argument not only provides rationale for supporting one side of an issue, but also recognizes and addresses opposing points of view.
 American Experience.
 By John Kerry testimony to the U.S.

 Vietminh Move North of Hanoi Chinese, Soviets Offer Weapons to Vietminh.
 Drafthistory.html.
 In general, those who use dissent, civil disobedience, or pacifism to question U.S. involvement in war or conscription have done so for: Goal #2: To illustrate the historical evolution of anti-war and anti-draft dissent, as well as official and public responses to such actions Ever since war began to be waged by Euro-Americans when they came to North America, people have either voluntarily or involuntarily served in the military.

 The role of the military in our society historically and contemporarily is to protect our nations territory, protect our freedom as citizens, and provide an example of strength in the international community.
 Consequently, we have a long history of both anti-war and anti-draft activity both in colonial America and in the U.S. Timeline of Anti-War and Anti-Draft Activity and Government Response First Era, 1607-1783: Colonial, then state, militias – volunteer and conscripted – served short-term military needs at the national level.

 Drawn up in the shadow of the Korean War, the Geneva Accords represented the worst of all possible futures for war-torn Vietnam.
 Because of outside pressures brought to bear by the Soviet Union and the People's Republic of China, Vietnam's delegates to the Geneva Conference agreed to the temporary partition of their nation at the seventeenth parallel to allow France a face-saving defeat.